 Once the outline was where I wanted it, I used a small paintbrush to apply a thin layer of stain around the outline.
-This did two things: 1.)
+This does two things: 1.)
 It provided a bit of “glue” to secure the outline in place and 2.) it sealed the outline, so the white paint wouldn’t bleed under the contact paper.

 Once the stain was dry, I used a small sponge brush to paint on the letters.
 I allowed that to dry for 5-10 minutes and peeled the contact paper away to reveal this…